8 Actionable Insights on How to Improve Company Culture

 What does positive employee experience look like?

-During his keynote, Dan Heath also noted that strong company culture is activated by peak moments and transition points.
+During his keynote, Dan Heath also noted that great company culture is activated by peak moments and transition points.
 These are the moments of accomplishment or movement within an organization or an employee’s personal growth.

 These moments can be based on positive or negative events – the most important thing is to intentionally notice the activities that take place in these moments to ensure you are creating a memorable, helpful experience for employees going forward.